tanchongmin/agentjo/README.md

 # 5. Global Context

-- `Global Context` is a very powerful feature in TaskGen, as it allows the Agent to be updated with the latest environmental state before every decision it makes
+- `Global Context` is a very powerful feature in AgentJo, as it allows the Agent to be updated with the latest environmental state before every decision it makes
 - It also allows for learnings in `shared_variables` to be carried across tasks, making the Agent teachable and learn through experiences
 - A recommended practice is to always store the learnings of the Agent during the External Function call, and reset the Agent after each task, so that `subtasks_completed` will be as short as possible to avoid confusion to the Agent